alpha60-devops/alpha60-swarm-media-probe/docs/architecture.md

 The leaf modules do not call back into `main.cpp`.
 Communication is primarily through value objects and `std::optional` results.

+The standalone `media_cache_survey.cpp` is separate from the production executable.
+It independently scans existing cache artifacts and uses its own timeout-capable process runner.

 ## Architectural characteristics

 **Strengths**

 - Responsibilities are separated by source file.
-- Torrent, acquisition, extraction, and report models are explicit.
+- Torrent, acquisition, redux, extraction, and report models are explicit.
 - Cache reuse is a first-class path rather than an afterthought.
+- Piece verification makes the acquisition contract stronger than aggregate progress.
+- The original sparse file is retained until redux or fallback creation completes.
+- Failed redux output never replaces a known destination.
 - Failures are represented without aborting the whole collection.
 - External JSON keys are isolated in the enrichment layer.

 **Important coupling**

 - `process_result.media_data_list` and `process_result.downloaded_files` are index-aligned.
-- The downloader is coupled to libtorrent behavior and alert ordering.
+- The downloader is coupled to libtorrent 2.x piece mapping, priorities, sparse storage, and alert ordering.
-- The extractor depends on the MediaInfo and FFprobe executables being present.
+- `media_redux` depends on FFmpeg and FFprobe executables being present.
+- The extractor depends on MediaInfo and FFprobe.
 - `main.cpp` currently owns probe-size policy as compile-time constants.
+- Redux success depends on the requested piece ranges containing enough container structure and packet data for the input demuxer.